jmasalma/AdhanAlarm3/_notes.md

 Can you do the following:
-- Make 4x4 widget into a 3x4
+Done - Make 4x4 widget into a 3x4
 - Make "Version: 3.0" text in Setting Information section to pull version number from git based on latest tag
 - request notification permission on app first start similar to location permission
  - Change app so notification permissions is requested when app first starts similar to location permission.
 Currently I only get location permission, after closing and reopening the app I get the notification permission.
-- add count down on notification
+- add count down on before notification so that

 ### Fixs